-Three very ancient historical documents are yet extant, which further prove this historical connection, and also give us an insight into the doctrines and customs of those corporations, in the Middle Ages.
-The eldest of the documents above mentioned, is the constitution confirmed, in 926, to all the corporations of architects, by King Athelstan, through his brother Edwin, at York, the original of which, in Anglo-Saxon, is still preserved in York.
-The beginning reminds the reader immediately of the most ancient Oriental Church.
-Then follows a history of architecture, beginning with Adam, and comprising quotations from some Rabbinical tales, respecting the building of Babel, the temple of Solomon, with mention of Hiram, limited, however, to the information contained in the Bible; then passing over to the Greeks and Romans, mentioning particularly Pythagoras, Euclid, and Vitruvius.
-There the history of architecture, and the oldest corporations in Britain, is told, agreeably to the account of the best historians, and among other things is mentioned, that St. Albanus, an honorable Roman knight, patronized the art about A. D. 300, settled the fundamental institutions of the masons, procured them employment, wages, and a charter, from the Emperor Carausius, according to which they should form a society in Britain, under the government of architects.
-The devastation of the country, and the destruction of the edifices by the northern tribes and the Angles and Saxons, is related, and how the pious Athelstan had resolved to restore the ancient and venerable society.
-After this follow the sixteen most ancient laws, which agree exactly with everything that careful investigation can find in the corpus juris relating to the college of architects.
-This constitution was preserved in England and Scotland, in its essential features, until the fourteenth century, when the societies passed over into the stationary corporations in cities.
-It is proved by historical documents, that in Scotland and England, lodges, laboring according to these constitutions, existed in an uninterrupted series, and often admitted, as members, learned or influential men, who were not architects. including even kings (accepted masons).
+Three very ancient historical documents are yet extant which further prove this historical connection, and also give us an insight into the doctrines and customs of those corporations in the Middle Ages.
+The eldest of the documents above mentioned is the constitution, confirmed in 926, to all the corporations of architects, by King Athelstan, through his brother Edwin, at York, the original of which, in Anglo-Saxon, is still preserved in York.
+The beginning reminds the reader immediately of the most ancient Oriental Church. follows a history of architecture, beginning with Adam, and comprising quotations from some Rabbinical tales respecting the building of Babel, the Temple of Solomon, with mention of Hiram, limited, however, to the information contained in the Bible; then passing over to the Greeks and Romans, mentioning particularly Pythagoras, Euclid, and Vitru-There the history of architecture, and the oldest corporations in Britain, is told, agreeably to the accounts of the best historians, and among other things is mentioned that St. Albanus, an honorable

-Vide Die drei ältsten Kunsturkunden der Frei-Maurer Brüderschaft.
+^{} Vide Die drei älststen Kunsturkunden der Frei-Maurer.
+Brüderschaft.
 (Dresden, 1819.)